bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 39°
-- Cloudy
+- Fog
 - 98% humidity
-- 6 mph wind
+- 3 mph wind
 - 94% cloud cover
 - 56 AQI 🟨
 - 0.02 inches of rain in the past 24 hours